meyvain/meyvain.com/content/portfolio/Beyond the Client's Assumptions.md

 Observing these procedures in the operating theatre, I argue, provided us with a much richer understanding of the clinicians' workflow and enabled us to witness the needs that are often left unsaid and in turn, become unmet opportunities.
 Particularly, as we felt that understanding the gravitas of the pneumothorax risk and contextualising it against our client's assumptions was key.

-So off we went, my key goals were to explore the workflow, examine the procedure and play special attention to the proceduralist's dynamic and document it in a way that would, if anything, help our clients build empathy with these proceduralists and better understand their experience; seeing and feeling the nuances of their stress, excitement and decision making.
+So off we went, my key goals were to explore the workflow, examine the procedure and pay special attention to the proceduralist's dynamic and document it in a way that would, if anything, help our clients build empathy with these proceduralists and better understand their experience; seeing and feeling the nuances of their stress, excitement and decision making.

 <figure>
   <img class="fit image" src="images/fulls/Case 1 - OBS France blured.webp" />